Jacksonville sues Councilwoman Katrina Brown over unpaid debt

 Background

-The federal judge's bankruptcy order attempts to get the financial houses of Brown and her parents', Jerome and Joanne Brown, in order, professionally and personally.
+The federal judge's bankruptcy order attempts to get the financial houses of Brown and her parents', Jerome and JoAnn Brown, in order, professionally and personally.

 By December 2016, the FBI, the Internal Revenue Service, the U.S. Department of Housing and Urban Development, the Small Business Administration and the Jacksonville Sheriff's Office raided the warehouse.